 Recently, much attention has been focused on the sensing of a quantum reservoir, in which a probe is used to indirectly measure the details about the spectral density of the quantum reservoir~\cite{PhysRevApplied.15.054042,PhysRevA.97.012126,PhysRevA.97.012125,SALARISEHDARAN2019126006,PhysRevA.101.032112,Tamascelli_2020,PhysRevA.102.012223,PhysRevLett.98.160401,PhysRevA.92.010302}.
 It is generally believed that the spectral density fully characterizes the frequency dependence of the interaction strengths as well as the dispersion relation of a quantum reservoir.
 In the theory of open quantum systems, the spectral density plays a crucial role in determining the decay rates of dissipation and decoherence~\cite{Breuer,Weiss,RevModPhys.59.1,RevModPhys.89.015001,RevModPhys.88.021002}.
-Moreover, in many dynamical control schemes of decoherence reduction, say, the strategy of decoupling pulse in Refs.~\cite{PhysRevLett.87.270405,PhysRevLett.98.100504,PhysRevLett.101.010403}, the priori knowledge about the spectral density is indispensable.
-However, the spectral density itself is not a physically observable and usually described by a set of phenomenological parameters, which cannot be derived from the first principle.
-Thus, a quantum sensing of the spectral density is of great scientific significance from both perspectives of understanding and controlling the decoherence.
+Moreover, in many dynamical control schemes of decoherence reduction, say, the strategy of decoupling pulses in Refs.~\cite{PhysRevLett.87.270405,PhysRevLett.98.100504,PhysRevLett.101.010403}, prior knowledge about the spectral density is indispensable.
+Unfortunately, the spectral density itself is not a physical observable and is usually described by a set of phenomenological parameters, which cannot be derived from first principles.
+Thus, quantum sensing of the spectral density is of great scientific significance from the perspectives of understanding and controlling the decoherence.